 If you’re new to formalwear, you may not know the difference between black tie, white tie and semi-formal.
-And, that’s where our editors can help.
-Put aside those memories of the rented tuxedo and the one-size-fits-all groomsmen suit.
-We’ll show you how you prep for that black tie affair with ease.
+That’s where our editors can help.
+Put aside those memories of the rented tuxedo and the one-size-fits-all groomsman suit.
+We’ll show you how to prep for a black tie affair with ease.

 BLACK TIE ONLY